dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 foo()
 ```

-To handle the exception, use the `except` block.
-You can add any statements you want to handle the error.
+To handle the exception, put statements in the `except` block.
+You can add any
+statements you want to handle the error.

 ```python
 def grok(): ...